The top 5 slushies (with booze) in Toronto

 $12 at Momofuku Noodle Bar gets you either of the sake-based 'Seven Spice Sour' or Cherry slushies.
 The former being made with sake, togarashi chili pepper, yuzu, and lime, while the latter is composed of sake, cherry, lime, and anise.
 The cherry is a personal favourite, but both are complex, and by far the most refined of the slushies - a far cry from the sugary types you might grab at a 7-11.

 Home of the Brave

-Taylor Corrigan's bar program at HOTB is nothing short of inventive, even if the cocktail list is kept relatively short and sweet.
-Alongside house creations and America classics, they also serve up a frozen Last Word (gin, maraschino, Chartreuse and lime), as well as a delightfully trashy frozen Long Island Iced Tea.
+Alongside house creations and America classics, this King West restaurant serves up a frozen Last Word (gin, maraschino, Chartreuse and lime), as well as a delightfully trashy frozen Long Island Iced Tea.
 Both are $10 and have quite a kick.

 Toronto's best line dancing / mechanical bull venue west of the DVP offers a ridiculously oversized slushie margarita, with prices dependent on the tequila in use.
 That's all well and good, but The Bulldog ($16.50) takes said slushie and stuffs an upside-down bottle of Corona in the top, with the beer slowly seeping into the drink as you sip.
 It's hard not to look a little silly with one in hand, but at Rock'n'Horse, that's kind of the point.

 This Bloorcourt vegan-friendly hotspot serves up to ten flavours of slushie in the summer, including lemonade, banana, strawberry, and watermelon.
 For $6.75, you can jazz them up with some booze.
 With free pinball and foosball, you can imagine you're a kid at the arcade again.

 Where did I miss?
 Add your favourite Toronto spot to get a slushie cocktail in the comments.